Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 * Tensorflow and Tensorflow Lite for building and implementing artificial intelligence features
 * Google Maps API for location data!
 # Log In Page
+We have SOS button on our login page as well as on watch version of our app in case of emergency.
 <p align="center">
 <img width="250"  src="https://user-images.githubusercontent.com/124795286/225636416-aed159db-9f2e-4de4-8e15-d8511e69470e.png">
 <img width="250"  src="https://user-images.githubusercontent.com/124795286/225636488-af772f8f-7ffb-4bb6-9602-28bf10ccf039.png">